webgefrickel/webgefrickel.de/public/content/1-contact/contact.en.md

 ## What I do

-I focus on frontend development and architecture, but I have absolutely no problem building full stack websites with small content management systems like WordPress, Kirby or ProcessWire.
+I focus on frontend development and architecture, and love to build styleguides for the web.
+But I have absolutely no problem building full stack websites with small content management systems like WordPress or Kirby.
 I like DevOps and the terminal and care a lot about performance.
 And I like to teach about all that stuff and share my knowledge.

 I mostly work with/for full-service agencies, other developers and graphic designers.
 I am a team player and don't give a fuck about tabs vs. spaces (as long as it's consistent).
 I'm not a designer, but I have an eye for what works and what doesn't.
 I have a degree in computer science and tons of experience building websites.